-One hundred fifty-five years have lapsed since one of the most infamous chapters in the annals of Colorado, the November 29, 1864 Sand Creek Massacre.
-While the Civil War was raging in the East, in the West conflicts with Native Americans defending their homeland from intruders had increased in frequency and severity.
-When territorial Governor Evans formed a temporary 100 day militia in August 1864 to deal with the “Indian Problem,” he invested Colonel John Chivington with its command.
-Hero of the Battle at Glorieta Pass, New Mexico, in 1862, his forces had helped prevent an army of Texas Confederates from taking over the Colorado gold fields.
+Nearly 162 years have passed since one of the most infamous chapters in the chronicles of Colorado: The Sand Creek Massacre of November 29, 1864.
+While the Civil War was raging in the East, in the West conflicts between various Native tribes defending their homelands from intruders had increased in frequency and severity.
+To deal with the “Indian Problem,” territorial Governor John Evans formed a temporary 100-day militia in August 1864 and handed the command to Colonel John Chivington.
+He was considered the hero of the 1862 Civil War Battle of Glorieta Pass in New Mexico, where his forces had helped defeat and turn back an army of Texas Confederates intending to take over the Colorado and California gold fields.

-Evans and Chivington, both Methodists – the latter an ordained minister before his military career – did not conceal their hostile views of Native Americans, which reflected the attitude of most settlers.
-They conspired to attack an encampment of Southern Cheyenne and Arapaho at Sand Creek, about 40 miles north of Fort Lyon in southeastern Colorado, choosing to disregard that leaders of this group had sought out the Governor in Denver to express their peaceful intentions, as well as his own earlier proclamation to the “friendly Indians on the plains” to go to designated “places of safety.”
-Evans wanted to placate Coloradans who were demanding forceful actions against worsening attacks by marauding Indian bands.
-He was determined to use his volunteers before their term of service expired, even if he had to overlook that this gathering of Indians at Sand Creek was nonviolent.
+Evans and Chivington, both Methodists—the latter an ordained minister before his military career—did not conceal their hostile views of Indigenous peoples, which reflected the attitude of most settlers.
+They conspired to attack an encampment of Southern Cheyenne and Arapaho at Sand Creek, about 40 miles north of Fort Lyon in southeastern Colorado, blatantly choosing to disregard that leaders of this group had recently sought out Governor Evans in Denver to express their peaceful intentions, as well as his own earlier proclamation to the “friendly Indians on the plains” to go to designated “places of safety.”
+Evans wanted to placate Coloradans who were demanding forceful actions against worsening attacks by Native bands and was determined to use his volunteers before their term of service expired.

-Colorado Territory Governor Evan’s blatant proclamation about how to deal with American Indians who were in the way of “progress”
+Colorado Territory Governor Evan’s blatant proclamation about how to deal with Indigenous peoples who stood in the way of “progress.”
+Note the implication of his use of the word “infest.”

-Chivington marched the volunteers of the 3rd Colorado Regiment from Denver to Fort Lyon, where he arrived on the evening of November 28.
-He immediately imposed a lockdown, thereby preventing any potential sympathizer from warning the Native bands.
-Under cover of night, he led nearly 700 men, his contingent reinforced by troops from Fort Lyon, to Sand Creek, where the American flag was flying above the camp.
+Chivington marched the volunteers from Denver to Fort Lyon, where they arrived on the evening of November 28.
+He immediately imposed a lockdown, thereby preventing any potential sympathizers from warning the encamped tribal members.
+Under cover of night, he led 675 men to Sand Creek, where the American flag was flying above the camp.
 As the army advanced in the early morning hours of November 29, Chief Black Kettle, one of the recent delegates to Denver, hoisted a white flag.
-Since most of the warriors were away hunting for food, the majority of the remaining 600 to 700 villagers were elderly men, women and children.
+Since most of the warriors were away hunting for food, the majority of the remaining 750 villagers were elderly men, women, and children.
 Nevertheless, the soldiers attacked, supported by field Howitzers.
-At least 150 Native Americans were murdered and a similar number injured, while the rest managed to flee, having to leave all their possessions behind, with winter looming.
+In the bloodbath, an estimated 230 innocent people were murdered, at least half of them women and children.
+The rest managed to flee but had to leave all their possessions behind, with winter looming.

 Location of the Southern Cheyenne and Arapahoe encampment